AlphaGoob/HP-8570p-Archive/README.md

-# HP-8570p-Troubleshooting
+# HP-8570p-Archive
-Troubleshooting, Tools, KEXT and Drivers for Hackintosh
+Troubleshooting and Archive with Tools, KEXT and Drivers for Hackintosh on HP EliteBook 8570p

 // Notes
 * All tested on HP EliteBook 8570p (Please see the full guide/repo)